 • CITI Program - Biomedical Research Investigators and Key Personnel Module and

-All researchers are encouraged to complete the above courses, if not already done so.
-This is because researchers are required to submit their training certificates in the ECOS [Ethics and Compliance Online System] Minimum Training Module, prior to being able to submit new IRB applications via ECOS.
-Details on submission of the certificates will be shared later.
+Researchers are required to submit their training certificates in the ECOS [Ethics and Compliance Online System] Minimum Training Module, prior to being able to submit new IRB applications via ECOS.

 • Collaborative Institutional Training Initiative (CITI) Program – Click here to access.